Luganodes/ftsov2mon/README.md

 Output format:
 ```
+# Did the client register for this reward epoch?
+ftso_registered_for_this_epoch

-# The current block on the RPC
+# The latest block from the RPC
 ftso_rpc_current_block

 # Is the RPC syncing?
 ftso_rpc_is_syncing

+# The balance of the signing policy address
+ftso_signing_policy_balance

+# Was a tx from the signing policy address found within the block window?
+ftso_signing_policy_tx_found

-# The Info URL being used
+# The balance of the submit address
-ftso_info_url
+ftso_submit_balance

+# The balance of the submit signature address
+ftso_submit_signature_balance

+# Was a tx from the submit signature address found within the block window?
+ftso_submit_signature_tx_found

+# Was a tx from the submit address found within the block window?
+ftso_submit_tx_found

-# The RPC URL being used
+# The ftso RPC URL being used
 ftso_rpc_url

+# The ftso block window
+ftso_search_window
 ```

 ## Todo